With all the environmental issues and disruption that people are dealing with now, why focus on culture?

 - Learn cautions and understanding of the complexity of adaptation/migration planning.

-An earlier version of this section on migration was recorded and is available on the LFS YouTube Channel: https://www.youtube.com/watch?v=XNLX4Rqm9fs
+An earlier version of this workshop was recorded and is available on the LFS YouTube Channel: https://www.youtube.com/watch?v=XNLX4Rqm9fs

 This workshop explores how culture and tradition are resources planners can use to help their communities adapt in times of transition and disruption.
 The workshop includes an overview of what culture and tradition mean for planners and offers examples of uses of culture that build community cohesion.
 In this interactive workshop, participants use tools provided to evaluate their own community’s risk of migration or possibility of receiving migrants and then identify possible partners and cultural resources.
 Finally, the workshop offers strategies to activate their community culture as a resource during periods of transition and disruption – including tools such as storytelling, public art, celebrations of heritage, community projects, and more.
 These strategies are equally valuable for those staying in place and those migrating, both newcomers and long-term residents.